Arksine/moonraker/docs/web_api.md

 Parameters:

+- `uuid`: The id of the camera update.
+This parameter must be provided to update a cam and must be omitted to add a new one.
 - `name`: The name of the camera to add or update.
-This parameter must be provided for new entries.
+This parameter must be provided for new entries and can also be used to update exisiting once if the `uuid` os omitted.
 - `location`: A description of the webcam location, ie: what the webcam is observing.
 The default is `printer` for new entries.
 - `icon`:  The name of the icon to use for the camera.
 The default is `mdiWebcam`